openstack/openstack-manuals/doc/admin-guide-cloud/source/keystone_fernet_token_faq.rst

 succeeds.
 The following might help illustrate the isolation between key rotation and key distribution.

-1. Ensure all keystone nodes in the deployment have the same key repository.
+#.
+Ensure all keystone nodes in the deployment have the same key repository.
-2. Pick a keystone node in the cluster to rotate from.
+#.
+Pick a keystone node in the cluster to rotate from.
-3. Rotate keys.
+#.
+Rotate keys.

-    a) Was is successful?
+   #.
+Was it successful?

-        i) If no, investigate issues with the particular keystone node you rotated keys on.
+      #.
+If no, investigate issues with the particular keystone node you
+          rotated keys on.
 Fernet keys are small and the operation for rotation is trivial.
 There should not be much room for error in key rotation.
 It is possible that the user does not have the ability to write new keys to the key repository.
 Log output from ``keystone-manage fernet_rotate`` should give more information into specific failures.

-        ii) If yes, you should see a new staged key.
-The old staged key should be the new primary.
+      #.
+If yes, you should see a new staged key.
+The old staged key should
+          be the new primary.
 Depending on the ``max_active_keys`` limit you might have secondary keys that were pruned.
 At this point, the node that you rotated on will be creating fernet tokens with a primary key that all other nodes should have as the staged key.
 This is why we checked the state of all key repositories in Step one.
 All other nodes in the cluster should be able to decrypt tokens created with the new primary key.
 At this point, we are ready to distribute the new key set.

-4. Distribute the new key repository.
+#.
+Distribute the new key repository.

-    a) Was it successful?
+   #.
+Was it successful?

-        i) If yes, you should be able to confirm that all nodes in the cluster have the same key repository that was introduced in Step 3.
+      #.
+If yes, you should be able to confirm that all nodes in the cluster
+          have the same key repository that was introduced in Step 3.
 All nodes in the cluster will be creating tokens with the primary key that was promoted in Step 3.
 No further action is required until the next schedule key rotation.

-        ii) If no, try distributing again.
-Remember that we already rotated the repository and performing another rotation at this point will result in tokens that cannot be validated across certain hosts.
+      #.
+If no, try distributing again.
+Remember that we already rotated the
+          repository and performing another rotation at this point will result in tokens that cannot be validated across certain hosts.
           Specifically, the hosts that did not get the latest key set.
-You should be able to distribute keys until it is successful.
+You should be able to distribe keys until it is successful.
 If certain nodes have issues syncing, it could be permission or network issues and those should be resolved before subsequent rotations.

 How long should I keep my keys around?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~